nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/domain-modelling.md

 [**Implementation**](https://github.com/nikoheikkila/photo-browser/blob/main/src/lib/domain/Photo.ts)

 In the context of a demo application, we could trust that the Typicode API obediently validates the photos it sends so that we only need to render them in our UI.
-However, years of working with external backend systems have taught me the exact opposite, which is also a sane foundation for all software engineers: trust but verify the correctness of your inputs.
+However, years of working with external backend systems have taught me the exact opposite: trust but verify the correctness of your inputs.
+It's also a sane foundation for all software engineers.

 How do we verify the incoming data, then?
 Since we receive JSON records, we could traverse the entire document tree and validate each key individually.
 However, the result would be utter chaos with tons of conditionals.

 Fortunately, there's a strategy which I see too rarely used in the real world.
-It's commonly dubbed as _"parse, do not validate"_[^1].
+It's commonly dubbed as _parse, do not validate_[^1].
 In a nutshell, you define a schema, which swallows your raw data and spits out a flawless domain entity.
 I fell in love with this concept when I first worked on a project involving distributed microservices and event-driven messaging.
 The data provided by an external microservice or a human should not linger in the system unchecked.

 One of the more valuable libraries following this strategy is [**Zod**](https://zod.dev/), but there are many alternatives with a repertoire focusing from pure objects to HTML form validation.